 Due to technological advances, we can tell sooner than ever that we are pregnant by buying a pregnancy test at a local drugstore.
 In times past, very early pregnancies, like a chemical pregnancy, were rarely detected.
 Although it is exciting to know when you are pregnant as soon as possible, one of the drawbacks to detecting pregnancy so early is that we can now catch these very early miscarriages.

 What is a chemical pregnancy?

 A chemical pregnancy is an early miscarriage that takes place just after implantation.
-This type of miscarriage may account for as many as 75% of all miscarriages.

 What are the symptoms of a chemical pregnancy?

 The most obvious symptom of a chemical pregnancy is a positive pregnancy test followed by bleeding and/or a negative test.
 However, bleeding can also occur in a healthy pregnancy due to implantation.
 Therefore, it is essential to see your doctor or healthcare provider if you experience bleeding, spotting, or other symptoms.
 Many women will never experience any other chemical pregnancy symptoms; that is why so many go undetected.
 Some women may experience early signs of pregnancy, like nausea or fatigue.
 Others may notice mild to severe cramping with or without bleeding.

 I knew when I had a chemical pregnancy because I am one of those people who chart my cycle and test days before my period is due.
 I got a positive pregnancy test five days before my expected period.
 Just a few days later, I started having moderately painful stomach cramps.
 It was not long after that that I started experiencing bleeding.
 A visit to my doctor revealed that I had miscarried.
 If you’re not quite as OCD, you might not even notice a chemical pregnancy.
 You might just think your period came a few days late.